halaassi/Cloud-computing-Assignment-1/README.md

 # Apache Web Server Deployment
 **By: Hala Assi**

-This report documents the steps I took to deploy an Apache web server, configure virtual hosts, and troubleshoot network and DNS issues.
-Below is a detailed breakdown of the commands used, configurations applied, and their purposes.
+This report documents the steps I took to deploy an Apache web server, configure virtual hosts, and troubleshoot network  Below is a detailed breakdown of the commands used, configurations applied, and their purposes.

 ---